 How it works

-Your mail provider receives the email at your custom address, then automatically forwards it to the Workflow’s@workflows.cassidyai.com address.
+Your mail provider receives the email at your custom domain address, then automatically forwards it to the Workflow’s@workflows.cassidyai.com address.
 Cassidy processes the forwarded email the same way as a direct one — the original sender, subject, body, and attachments are all available as variables in your Workflow.

 Set up forwarding